sjorsvanheuveln/bitcoin_testnet_node/README.md

           - largest utxo
 4. New Tx:
      - Make a BECH32 P2WPKH tx. -> Send from mainnet address to Exodus!
-     - What are all the differences?
+     - What are all the differences?!!!!
+          - What were the reasons to change drom p2pkh?
      - Adjust the address function

 <!-- 2.
 Fix Bloom Filter incoming Txs